kni-neu/website-6120/_homeworks/homework-3.md

 #### project checkpoint
 -----

 Each week, there will be a checkpoint for you project so that you are on track to turn in the project at the end of the semester.
 This week

-* Start surveying the available data (preferably *outside* of Kaggle).
+* Identify at least three different candidate datasets that have *at least* 100,000 samples (preferably outside of Kaggle).
+Provide the link to the dataset description and how you would download the data.
-* Start introducing yourself to your classmates and seeing whether or not you'd like to form a team
+* Meet a few more of your classmates that you haven't met before.
+Write down the names of 3+ students that you've met, and why they're taking this class.